Table of Contents

 Preparing for AI-driven challenges

 As generative AI becomes an integral part of insurance operations, traditional approaches to identity and access management are being reevaluated in new ways.
-According to Gartner, 90% of insurance organizations plan to increase GenAI funding in 2025, fueling the rise of internal copilots, customer-facing chatbots, and backend automation agents.
+Per Gartner, 90% of insurance organizations plan to increase GenAI funding in 2025, fueling the rise of internal copilots, customer-facing chatbots, and backend automation agents.
+AI tools offer major efficiency gains, but they also introduce serious access and accountability challenges.

-These tools offer major efficiency gains, but they also introduce serious access and accountability challenges.
 Most CIAM frameworks were built to manage human users and applications, not autonomous agents acting on someone’s behalf.
+Insurance CIAM platforms need to account for risks like:

-Unsecured API access by AI agents: Many AI tools access internal systems via APIs, often using shared credentials or hardcoded tokens.
+Unsecured API access by AI agents – Many AI tools access internal systems via APIs, often using shared credentials or hardcoded tokens.
 Without secure token handling and identity verification, it’s difficult to trace or limit what these agents are doing.

-Lack of scoped permissions or audit trails: Once an AI agent is granted access, there's often little visibility into its actions, or easy ways to revoke or adjust that access.
+Lack of scoped permissions or audit trails – Once an AI agent is granted access, there's often little visibility into its actions, or easy ways to revoke or adjust that access.
 This creates blind spots that can undermine security, compliance, and trust.

-Shadow AI misuse: Employees may use personal or unauthorized AI tools to automate tasks or handle customer data.
+Shadow AI misuse – Employees may use personal or unauthorized AI tools to automate tasks or handle customer data.
 This “shadow AI” can unintentionally expose sensitive policyholder information, putting the organization at risk.

 Using secure authorization protocols (like OAuth 2.0) to manage agent access via scoped tokens tied to specific systems and users